 Overvaluation is the result of investor sentiments sailing the boat of an asset but in a swimming pool.
-This phenomenon is directly linked to recency bias, which implies that people tend to cloud their judgement because of a recent news or event.
+This phenomenon is directly linked to recency bias, which implies that people tend to cloud their judgment because of a recent news piece or event.
 Be aware of such a situation.
 Just because a crypto or a token is trading high, it doesn’t mean that it is actually worth that.
 It probably is just overvalued.
 Avoid such cryptos, as sooner or later, the bubble will burst, and you may take a toll on it.

 2. Lack of diversification

 You must have heard about never putting all your eggs in one basket.
 Well, make this your bible rule for investment.
 Always avoid investing heavily in a single crypto.
 Spread your investment horizon and divide the investment amount among multiple cryptos.
-Also, diversification also applies to investing beyond crypto.
-Add other assets such as equity, real estate, etc., to your portfolio.
+Also, diversification applies to investing beyond crypto.
+Add other assets, such as equity, real estate, etc., to your portfolio.